RCayre/oasis/ghidra/README.md

 4. How to use `analyzeHeadless` :

 `
-/usr/share/ghidra/support/analyzeHeadless <folder project Ghidra> <name project[/folder]> -noanalysis -process <binary> -postScript <script>
+/usr/share/ghidra/support/analyzeHeadless <folder project Ghidra> <name project[/folder]> -noanalysis -process <binary> -scriptPath <script_path_folder> -postScript <script_file>
 `

 An example :

 `
-/usr/share/ghidra/support/analyzeHeadless Ghidra/ FirmwareAnalyzis -noanalysis -process zephyr_nrf52_firmware.hex -postScript script/SearchPattern.py
+/usr/share/ghidra/support/analyzeHeadless Ghidra/ FirmwareAnalyzis -noanalysis -process zephyr_nrf52_firmware.hex -scriptPath scripts -postScript SearchPattern.py
 `

-5. Don't forget to change inside the `SearchPattern.py` script the table you want to use in order to target a specific architecture
+5. Set the env variable `TABLE` with the JSON table you want you want to target a specific architecture (ex: export TABLE=tables/table_nrf52.json)
 6. Run the script at the same level than the README
 7. See the results